 Alternative A is the preferred operational alternative layout, however both layout alternatives presented in this report have the same operational outcomes with regards to the guest house and parking.
-Alternative B will additionally provide more public benefits, such as the beach shower deck, public ablution block and a bus drop of area.
+The bus drop-off area in Alternative A will allow more tourists traveling from far away to visit Look out Beach and the Milkwood Manor guest house.
+Alternative B will additionally provide more public benefits, such as the beach shower deck and public ablution block.